-In April of 2014, after fourteen years of waiting on God's perfect timing, including three years of construction by volunteer mission teams, Lamp House Coffee opened its doors hoping to provide locals a few jobs and a world-class gourmet coffee shop where they could meet, eat, and experience the love of God.
+In April of 2014, after fourteen years of waiting on God's perfect timing, including three years of construction by volunteer mission teams, Lamp House Coffee opened its doors to provide the community a new business and job opportunities in the form of a world-class, gourmet coffee shop where the locals and visitors could meet, dine, and experience the love of God.

-Sissy and Eric Rutherford manage the shop, which features specialty coffees, frappes, flavored lattes; baked goods, snack foods, sandwiches and homemade soups for lunch; and, cooked-to-order breakfast.
+The shop's Coal Miners Blend coffee pays tribute to area's heritage and also features specialty coffees, frappes, lattes; baked goods, snack foods, sandwiches and homemade soups for lunch; and, cooked-to-order breakfast.
 (See our menu online in PDF format.)

-HOPE & OPPORTUNITIES - The shop is nestled in the the historic city of Lynch, KY and sits (literally) over Looney Creek, across from the historic Portal 31 exhibition mine.
-God is using this quaint, little shop as a friendly meeting place; and affords us an opportunity to share the Good News of Jesus Christ with thousands of people each year, while also presenting a new business – and job opportunities – for the people of Lynch and the surrounding communities.
-The shop is part of the Meridzo Center Development Corporation, which has created almost 50 jobs since opening.
+God is using this quaint shop as a friendly meeting place; and affords our staff and volunteers opportunities to share the Good News of Jesus Christ with thousands of people each year.
+The shop is operated by the Meridzo Center Development Corporation, which has created more than 50 jobs since opening.

-Because God's plans are always bigger and better than our own, we should not have been surprised when He began reaching clear across the country through this tiny building "on the way to nowhere."
+Because God's plans are always bigger and better than our own, we should not have been surprised when ministry-minded coffee shop starts from all across the country began to reach out to us in this tiny building "on the way to nowhere"...

-REACHING BEYOND OUR COMMUNITY - Christian coffee shop start-ups have reached out to us from all over the country, both here in Kentucky, Tennessee, and the Carolinas, and from as far away as Las Vegas, Nevada, Detroit, Michigan, and even one Native American Reservation in South Dakota.
-In most cases we simply offer prayer and advice (mostly to wait on and depend on God), but in a couple of cases we have actually hosted full barista training and we wholesale our Coal Miner's Blend for sale in their shops.
-(Order Lamp House coffee, shirts and more at our Online store here.)
+REACHING BEYOND OUR COMMUNITY - Recognizing what God has done here, Christian coffee shop start-ups have come to us from all over the country, both here in Kentucky, Tennessee, and the Carolinas, and from as far away as Las Vegas, Nevada, Detroit, Michigan, and even one Native American Reservation in South Dakota.
+In many cases we simply offer prayer and advice (mostly to wait on and depend on God), but to some we have actually hosted full barista training, coffee wholesale relationships, on-site visits, and business-ministry consultations.

-SECOND CHANCES - We are also seeing lives restored by providing jobs to our Celebrate Recovery program heroes.
-As they prove to themselves and others that God has truly made a change they are able to demonstrate reliability, trustworthiness, and to rebuild a work history and job reference that is leading to more permanent employment.
+SECOND CHANCES - We are also seeing lives restored through job opportunities God allows to our Celebrate Recovery program heroes.
+As they prove to themselves and others that God has truly changed their lives, they are able to demonstrate reliability and trustworthiness, while establishing a work history and earning a well-deserved job reference that will lead to even bigger and better things.

 Come see us Today!